 Along the way, Sticky Fingers supported various philanthropic organizations.
 On their 2019 tour, they teamed up with Cairo Skateboards to manufacture skateboards and Street X for special edition merch to raise money for the Rural Fire Service New South Wales.
 Over the course of just one run, the band raised more than $250,000.

 “New South Wales was hit the worst,” sighs Freddy.
 “That’s where we’re from, so we decided to help however we could.”

 Yours To Keep marked not only a creative breakthrough, but a personal breakthrough as well.
 It would be the first time they recorded sober, and the unpredictable grooves, airtight hooks, danceable bounce, and sterling musicianship affirmed their evolution.

 “In many ways, that record was quite triumphant,” Beaks goes on.
 “We were actually able to live a healthier lifestyle and not be just another story of addiction and ultimately death and demise.
 We didn’t want to repeat the old story.”

 “I’m proud we’ve got through our experiences so far and we’re not dead,” adds Dylan.
 “There have been a couple of close calls where we’ve been knocking on heaven’s door.
 However, we’re here as family, baby!”

 In the end, the family only grows stronger as time goes by.
-As they ready their fifth album for 2021 and more surprises, Sticky Fingers welcome everyone to join them.
+Sticky Fingers’ 5th studio album, Lekkerboy, is out everywhere now.